rogerlorelli/CI_LISP/README.md

 	- TYPE: DOUBLE_TYPE
 	- VALUE: -12.00

+## TASK 3 Implementation
+Adds the ability to type cast numbers and symbols
+- **Yacc file**
+	- Extended let_elem to accept an int symbol and and double symbol in the yacc file and to pass them to the createSymbolTableNode function

+- **Lex file**
+	- added the support for the type casting to numbers directly looking for keyword "int" and "double".

+- **ciLisp.c**
+	- **MOD**
+		- **createNumberNode()**
+			- adds a Boolean flag, if a double is type cast into an INT a precision loss warning will print
+		- **createSymbolTableNode()**
+			- adds a parameter to the function for the number TYPE.
+			- since all numbers are saved as an double, if the number is a double but the cast type is INT the number will be floored before saving.
+		- **evalSymbol()**
+			- added type checking, if the val_type is cast as an INT but the stored value is evaluated as a DOUBLE a precision loss message will print and the value is floored.

+**Testing functionality code output**
 - ((let (int a 5.0) (b c) (double c 2) (d 4)) (neg (add (mult a c) (div d c))))
 	- WARNING: precision loss in the assignment for variable a
 	- TYPE: DOUBLE_TYPE